oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Session Present:** Stored in Bit 0 and specifies whether an existing session was present on the gateway for the given client identifier.
 A value of 1 indicates a session was present, a value 0 indicates no session was present.

+-   **Auth:** Stored in Bit 1 and specifies whether the packet contain Auth material than should be considered

 [The Client MUST validate that the reserved flags in the CONNACK packet are set to 0.
 If any of the reserved flags is not 0 it is a Malformed
 Packet.]{.mark}